dotnet/csharpstandard/standard/types.md

 A ***nullable value type*** can represent all values of its underlying type plus an additional null value.
 A nullable value type is written `T?`, where `T` is the underlying type.
 This syntax is shorthand for `System.Nullable<T>`, and the two forms can be used interchangeably.

 Conversely, a ***non-nullable value type*** is any value type other than `System.Nullable<T>` and its shorthand `T?` (for any `T`), plus any type parameter that is constrained to be a non-nullable value type (that is, any type parameter with a value type constraint ([§15.2.5](classes.md#1525-type-parameter-constraints))).
 The `System.Nullable<T>` type specifies the value type constraint for `T`, which means that the underlying type of a nullable value type can be any non-nullable value type.
 The underlying type of a nullable value type cannot be a nullable value type or a reference type.
-For example, `int??` is an invalid types.
+For example, `int??` is an invalid type.
 Nullable reference types are covered in §Types-And-Nullability.

 An instance of a nullable value type `T?` has two public read-only properties: